 - In a large bowl whisk together batter; milk, cream, sugar, starch, chia, flax, cinnamon, vanilla extract, and salt.
 Let batter sit for 10 minutes to thicken.

-- Cut/dice your bread into small pieces.
+- Cut/dice the bread into small pieces.
 Then soak the bread in batter bowl for 15 minutes.

-- Mix in your berries then place the bread soaked batter into in lined pan.
-Add a few sliced berries or strawberries on top of the loaf.
+- Mix in berries then place the bread soaked batter into in lined pan.
+Add a few sliced berries on top of the loaf.

 - While the bread is baking, make the glaze.
 Combine ingredients together in small saucepan and cook on medium heat.
 Whisk until smooth.
 Reduce to low or set aside until ready to serve.
 Do not let glaze cool before serving.

-- Remove and pour glaze on top on top of the bread before serving.
+- Remove and pour glaze on top of the bread before serving.

 Make ahead – The batter can be made a day ahead.
 Bread needs to be soaked for 15- 20 minutes before baking.